DohmBoyOG/GuiBuilder/README.md

 # Creating custom GuiActions

-A GuiAction consists of a name, an arbitrary number of parameters, and a function to be called when the GuiAction's associated inout event is fired.
+A GuiAction consists of a name, an arbitrary number of parameters, and a function to be called when the GuiAction's associated input event is fired.
 GuiActions are defined in ReplicatedStorage.GuiBuilder.GuiActionInfo.
 The syntax for defining a GuiAction is as follows:

 ```
 GuiActionName = { --declaration of a new GuiAction called "GuiActionName"